Racial whitewashing or not, the sad fact is that Ghost in the Shell (2017) is still a rather dull movie.

-A lot of that has to do with how the movie piles so many themes together without substantial focus or direction.
+A lot of that has to do with how the movie piles so many themes atop one another without substantial focus or direction.
 Kind of like how hologram-layered Hong Kong comes across as odd and incongruous, rather than fascinating.
+Or attractive.

 On top of which there’s the action, which in all fairness is neither better nor worse than any action flick nowadays.
-The problem is, we have seen all those moves already, no less by the same actress wearing a similar skin-tight outfit.
+The problem is, we have already seen all those moves, no less by the same actress wearing a similar skin-tight outfit.

-Outside of racial complaints, I feel casting Scarlett Johansson as a solemn Kusanagi Motoko is the biggest mistake of Ghost in the Shell (2017) because it removes all freshness to the story.
+Outside of racial complaints, I feel casting Scarlett Johansson as a solemn Kusanagi Motoko is also the biggest mistake of Ghost in the Shell (2017) because it removes all freshness to the story.
 In several ways, this movie actually feels like a Black Widow backstory leading to the next Avengers movie.
-Scarlett herself feels to be lost in this confusion too at various points in the movie.
+Scarlett herself seems to be lost in this confusion too, at various points in the movie.

 Check out my other snappy movie reviews!